 In the present application, dusky shark landings are first available in the early 1980s at very low levels.
 Commercial landings during this time period are 2 to 3 orders of magnitude lower than those from the recreational fishery.
-It is not believed that this is a real trend in landings, but rather that it reflects underreporting and lack of species identification.
-Discarded dusky shark estimates from the pelagic longline fishery are first available in 1992 as a result of the observer program that placed observers on a fraction of the vessels to estimate both discards and landings.
-With such high uncertainty in the series of reported catch and discard, the catchfree methodology was selected as an appropriate application.
+It is not believed that this is a real trend in landings, but rather that it reflects underreporting and poor species identification.
+Indeed, dusky sharks-especially immature individuals-are easy to confuse with some other similar-looking species, in particular silky sharks.
+This has likely led to identification problems in the past in the commercial fisheries, but is most problematic in the recreational fisheries, where anglers unfamiliar with shark identification may incorrectly identify dusky sharks, leading to over- or under-representation of the expanded recreational catches.
+Underreporting (or mis-reporting as other species) is also likely to have occurred in the commercial fisheries because take of the species was prohibited in 1999.
+Dead discard estimates of dusky shark from the pelagic longline fishery are first available in 1992 as a result of the observer program that placed observers on a fraction of the vessels to estimate both discards and landings.
+With such high uncertainty in the series of reported catch and discard, the catch-free methodology was selected as an appropriate application.